kyuupichan/aiorpcX/docs/session.rst

     This does nothing to protocols and transports handling existing connections.
 On return :attr:`server` is :const:`None`.

+  .. method:: wait_closed()

+    Returns when the server has closed.

     This method is a `coroutine`_.

 Sessions